dsofe/lit_notes/repo/review-nonemployer-firms-2022.md

     - Men-owned, 19%
     - Women-owned, 18%
     - Equally-owned, 8%

+---

+&#10148; // REASONS FOR NOT APPLYING FOR FINANCING **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**

 &#10148; **Black-owned and women-owned firms were the most likely to rely on funds from the owner's/owners' personal savings, friends, or family in the past 5 years.**